Kirill1543/spring-jdbc-dao/README.md

 ```
 ## TODO checklist for first complete release:
   - Add parameter annotation
-  - Add possibility to create custom hardcoded queries for each method type
   - Make possible to use such queries from properties via `@Value` annotation
   - Create alternative for dynamic sql queries instead of static generated one
   - Simplify working with entities, which are result of join statements